petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/layouts/designing-object-layouts.md

 {bdg-secondary}`For Liferay 7.4 U31+/GA31+`

 Layouts define how fields and relationships appear when creating and editing object entries.
-Each layout can include multiple tabs with different elements that are available during or after entry creation.
+Each layout can include multiple tabs containing different elements that appear during or after entry creation.
 When designing a layout, there are two types of tabs:

 * [Field tabs](#adding-field-tabs) can display fields created directly in an object definition or inherited from a one-to-many relationship.